alexandernc0043/ITSC-3155-Group3/Assignment 5-2 Design Sprint Day 1/Group Document.md

 6. Display list of sections/professor with rating
 7. A unique UI that displays the professor rating in relation to the course the user has selected
 8. A simple dropdown menu that will cleanly show every available course a professor has taught and information about the course.
+9. Rating confidence score: a number that indicates how reliable a score is.
+More reviews and moderation/approval of submitted reviews will boost this score.
+For example, a professor with a ⅕ rating but only 1 student review will have a low confidence score.